 Over the past years, more and more organizations have been striving for the goal of a >99.99% availability to ensure that their users or customers can get access to their offerings at most of the time.
-Within the period of an unplanned downtime, the usage of the service is expected to be trivial in an attempt to minimize the loss.
-However, with 2.6 billion users globally that can access to internet via smartphone, the loss of a service downtime would be tremendous for any type of organizations.
+Within the period of unplanned downtime, the usage of the service is expected to be trivial in an attempt to minimize the loss.
+However, with 2.6 billion users globally that can access to the internet via a smartphone, the loss of a service downtime would be tremendous for any type of organizations.
 For SMEs a service outage may sabotage the growth or even lead to a business failure at worst, and it could also wipe whopping millions of revenue on large Enterprises’ annual report and negatively affect the brands.

 For many of the organizations, the definition of downtime means more than ‘the system is not accessible’.
 It also includes the following two scenarios: